Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

 As we mentioned, relative to the actual protocol, the sequence is in the reverse time convention.
 Note also that we add a few extra frames to the final TDPG to go from a given frame to the next of the original TDPG.
 This is irrelevant, when resource usage is not of interest, as the bias does not change.

 We now fill in the details and show that at each step, one can ensure certain matrix inequalities hold.
 (For the non-trivial step, a matrix inequality is assumed to hold, instead.)
-These inequalities, in turn, ensure one directly obtains a dual of the WCF protocol corresponding to the TDPG of interest.
+These inequalities, \atul{are exactly the inequalities in the constraints of the dual SDP (see \cref{thm:dual})}, and, in turn, ensure that one directly obtains a dual of the WCF protocol corresponding to the TDPG of interest.

 \begin{enumerate} \item \textbf{First frame.}

 \begin{proof} Follows from the assumption of starting with a Canonical Form. \end{proof} \item \textbf{Bob sends to Alice.} With $y\ge\text{max}\{y_{g_{i}}\}$ the following